Glossary of common terms

-On this page you will find a glossary of basic terms, you might run into in connection with SSL certificates and our services.
+On this page you will find a glossary of basic terms, you might run into in connection with certificates and our services.
 If you cannot find any terms you require here, then please contact us and we will explain it and add it here.

 Certificate Authority (CA)